oluyalireuben/MultiUserUI/README.md

 ## Usage

 Clone the repository and open it in Android Studio.

-Add the project to Firebase and give realtime database...
+Add the project to Firebase and give realtime database.

+Remember to replace the json file with your new file then build gradle.

 Run the app on an emulator or physical device.

 ## Technologies Used